 Professional website creation requires a financial investment, sometimes significant.
-But a well-planned website scope and budget that focuses on your goals will get you the most for your money, and it can quickly pay for itself in increased business and a better, more professional online presence.
+But a well-planned website scope and budget that focuses on your goals will get you the most for your money.
+Plus it can quickly pay for itself in increased business and a better, more professional online presence.

-People who are devoted to your site, your cause, and your goals; who want to see you succeed and know how to help you get where you want to be; who live and breathe this stuff, know WordPress through and through, and love using it for the good of your business; and who have the project management skills to get your new website completed on time and on budget.
+People who are devoted to your site, your cause, and your goals.
+They want to see you succeed and know how to help you get where you want to be.
+People who live and breathe this stuff, know WordPress through and through, and love using it for the good of your business.
+And who have the project management skills to get your new website completed on time and on budget.

 Do you want help with your website?
 Contact AndiSites today!